Mark Meadows, former White House chief of staff to former President Donald Trump

 Other messages sent to Meadows came from Ginni Thomas, the right-wing activist wife of Supreme Court Justice Clarence Thomas.
 She pushed wild conspiracies about the election, shared her disdain and distrust of Pence after he wouldn’t go along with the plot to overthrow the federal government and called for Trump’s “Kraken” attorney Sidney Powell to lead the fraud charges in court.

 One text showed Thomas telling Meadows Trump should not concede because “it takes time for the army who is gathering for his back.”
-The committee indicated it would not pursue a supoena for Ginni Thomas in May.
+The committee indicated it would not pursue a subpoena for Ginni Thomas in May.

 Meadows sued the committee to stop a subpoena to Verizon for his cell phone records.

 2021 campaign finance reports note that Trump’s onetime political action committee, Save America PAC, has poured $1 million into the Conservative Partnership Institute, a right-wing nonprofit group that lists Meadows as a senior partner.
 The Federal Election Commission report notes the donation was made on July 26, just a few weeks after the Jan.
-6 Committee was officially approved by the full House of Representatives.
+6 committee was officially approved by the full House of Representatives.

 The former congressman is also under investigation for voter fraud in the State of North Carolina.
 He was removed from voter rolls in there in April after reports emerged suggesting he did not live at the North Carolina residence where he was registered to vote.